-Student Support: At USC, METRANS UTC research funds one undergraduate, 20 master's, and 17 PhD students.
-Fourteen master's and three undergraduate students work on outreach activities.
-At CSULB, METRANS UTC research funds six undergraduate and 14 master's students.
-Three students work on METRANSInfo and social media, and three students work at SWTWC.
-We provide financial and administrative support to allow students to participate in transportation conferences and competitions.
+Student Support: At USC, active METRANS UTC research projects fund 60 student positions.
+Of those hired, three are undergraduates, 24 are masters, and 23 are PhD students.
+Ten positions were made possible by research projects started in March, and new students will be hired to fill these positions in the next reporting period.
+One undergraduate and sixteen master's level students work on outreach activities.
+At CSULB, METRANS UTC research funds three research assistants, one undergraduate student and two master's students.
+There are also 13 additional students that work at CITT on a variety of METRANS projects including social media, web management, conferences, non-credit training programs, and workforce development-related programs.
+We also provide financial and administrative support to allow students from both campuses to participate in transportation conferences and competitions.

 Support for Underrepresented Groups: We are committed to promoting diversity.
-Of the 17 student administrative assistants at USC directly supported by METRANS funding, 14 are members of an underrepresented groups and twelve are female.
-Of the eight student assistants at CSULB directly supported by METRANS funding, three are female and five are members of an underrepresented group.
-Of the 38 students METRANS UTC research funds, seven are from underrepresented groups and five are female.
+Of the 17 student administrative assistants at USC directly supported by METRANS funding, 15 are members of an underrepresented groups, 13 are both female and a member of an underrepresented group.
+Of the sixteen research and student assistants at CSULB directly supported by METRANS funding, four are female and fourteen are members of an underrepresented group.
 Of the 14 student and professional groups supported by METRANS, three are specifically devoted to women, and three are specifically devoted to underrepresented groups.
 The Academy of Global Logistics at Cabrillo High School in Long Beach serves a largely minority population.

 Scholarship Opportunities: METRANS regularly disseminates information regarding opportunities for scholarships to students and the general public via our website, social media, announcements at courses and events, and our email distribution list of over 3,000.
 Scholarships are generally awarded at the end of each academic year to facilitate the students' following year.
-Four endowments are dedicated to students in CITT-related programs, most of which serve professional students in non-credit programs who do not qualify for many other scholarship opportunities limited to degree granting programs.
+Four endowments are dedicated to students in CITT-related programs, most of which serve professional students in non-credit programs who do not qualify for many other scholarship programs limited to degree granting programs.

 Opportunities for Research: Student support is an important component of research project selection.
-Twenty-three faculty and 48 student researchers participate in these projects.
+Thirty faculty and 60 student researchers participate in these projects.